do9core/roulette/README.md

 * Easily control the roll animation and settle position
 * There are two types of roulette provided by this package:

-  * Uniform roulette without text:
+  * Uniform roulette:
     ![Uniform with no text](./README.assets/uniform_no_text.png)

-  * Weight roulette with text:
+  * Weight-based roulette:
     ![Weight based with text](./README.assets/weight_based_with_text.png)

 ## Getting started